Austria says it has sent over 5,000 migrants back to other EU countries

 "If refugees come from Slovenia and Croatia to Austria and apply for asylum in Austria ... then we'll take them back to Croatia and Slovenia."

-Mikl-Leitner made no mention of Hungary, Austria's eastern neighbor and fellow EU member whose treatment of refugees Austria's chancellor has likened to Nazi deportations during the Holocaust.
+Mikl-Leitner made no mention of Hungary, Austria's eastern neighbour and fellow EU member whose treatment of refugees Austria's chancellor has likened to Nazi deportations during the Holocaust.

 She said Austria had imprisoned 545 people smugglers, and that there were likely to be about 2,000 trials of traffickers this year, twice last year's level.